-Two paths are homotopic in the mapping space if they are homotopic in the usual sense for spaces.
-As every path in a space is reversible, we see that every morphism is an equivalence.
-Thus a space is an example of a Segal space groupoid (Definition \ref{Def Segal space groupoid}).
+So, two morphisms are homotopic if they are homotopic as paths in $K$.
+In particular, every morphism is a homotopy equivalence, as every path $\Delta[1] \to K$ admits an inverse path (explicitly constructed in \cref{lemma:homotopy equivalence relation} to show homotopy is symmetric).
+Thus $\iota K$ is an example of a Segal space groupoid (\cref{def:segal space groupoid}).

-Notice that the homotopy category of this Segal space is the category which has objects the points in $K$ and has morphisms homotopy classes of paths in $K$.
-This category is commonly called the {\it fundamental groupoid} of $K$ and is denoted by $\ds \Pi (K)$. \end{exone}
+Notice that the homotopy category of this Segal space is the category which has objects the points $x$ in $K$ and has morphisms homotopy classes of paths in $K$, $\pi_0(\Path_K(x,y))$.
+This category is commonly called the \emph{fundamental groupoid} of $K$ and is denoted by $\Pi_1(K)$ \cite[Section 2.5]{tomdieck2008algebraictopology}. \end{example}